AdinaZekiAlHazzouri/RDD_Paper/README.md

-## R Tutorial Code for Regression Discontinuity Design
+## Overview And Steps to Conduct A Regression Discontinuity Analysis

 This repository contains R code which can be used and followed along in the Appendix section of our paper titled, "Regression Discontinuity Design - A Practical Guide."
 The teaching/redacted dataset used for this application is based on the Framingham Heart Study and is available upon request via BioLINCC at https://biolincc.nhlbi.nih.gov/teaching/